kenlowrie/smd/docs/samples/avshots/shots-doc.md

     Press the *Search button* in the bottom bar, and then, in the search area, type *ADOBE ACROBAT* to locate the free download, and then install the application on your device.

-    [note.nd(t="**NOTE**: Your device must be configured with an account in order to access the App Store.
+    [note.nd(c="**NOTE**: Your device must be configured with an account in order to access the App Store.
 Refer to the documentation that came with your device for further information.")]
 [avshot.end]
 @break